vitessio/website/content/zh/docs/14.0/reference/vtctl.md

 ### ApplySchema

 Applies the schema change to the specified keyspace on every master, running in parallel on all shards.
 The changes are then propagated to slaves via replication.
-If --allow_long_unavailability is set, schema changes affecting a large number of rows (and possibly incurring a longer period of unavailability) will not be rejected.
+If -allow_long_unavailability is set, schema changes affecting a large number of rows (and possibly incurring a longer period of unavailability) will not be rejected.

 #### Example

-<pre class="command-example">ApplySchema [--allow_long_unavailability] [--wait_replicas_timeout=10s] {--sql=&lt;sql&gt; || --sql-file=&lt;filename&gt;} &lt;keyspace&gt;</pre>
+<pre class="command-example">ApplySchema [-allow_long_unavailability] [-wait_replicas_timeout=10s] {-sql=&lt;sql&gt; || -sql-file=&lt;filename&gt;} &lt;keyspace&gt;</pre>

 #### Flags